Sadif-Ahmed/Numericals-Lab-/README.md

-# Numericals-Lab-
+# Numerical Methods Lab
-Implementations of various numerical methods using the python library numpy and matplotlib
+Implementations of various numerical methods using the python libraries numpy and matplotlib